xcdl/xcdl-js/README.md

 # xcdl-js

 An experimental version of the `xcdl` command line application, implemented in JavaScript in the node.js framework.
+The project is publicly available from [GitHub](https://github.com/xcdl).

 ## Install

+The binary module is available in the NPM repository as [xcdl](https://www.npmjs.com/package/xcdl) and can be installed with:

 ```
 npm install xcdl